 -

-Journey Center is seeking a dedicated and compassionate full-time Mental Health Therapist/Clinician to provide mental health services to children and/or adults who have been impacted by domestic violence and/or child abuse.
+Journey Center is seeking a dedicated and compassionate full-time Mental Health Therapist/Clinician to provide mental health services to children a who have been impacted by domestic violence and/or child abuse.
 This role is essential in providing high-quality mental health services to individuals and families who have experienced trauma.
 The ideal candidate will possess strong clinical skills and a commitment to fostering a supportive environment for clients.

 Position and job type: Full-time, Exempt, Salary $50,000 - $55,000.
 Hybrid work available